tjdolan121/nmc/README.md

 STEP 10: Navigate to http://127.0.0.1:8000/admin in browser, log in with your super user account, and create some data.

+#### Commits to master are set to auto-deploy to the staging app, found here: https://secret-cliffs-75621.herokuapp.com

 ### Feel free to message me if you have any questions!